Points2NeRF: Generating Neural Radiance Fields from 3D point cloud: Related works

 These models are limited by their requirement of access to ground truth 3D geometry.
-Recently works relaxed this requirement of ground truth 3D shapes by using only 2D images.
-In \cite{niemeyer2020differentiable} authors present 3D occupancy fields.
+Recently work relaxed this requirement of ground truth 3D shapes using only 2D images.
+In \cite{niemeyer2020differentiable}, authors present 3D occupancy fields.
 The numerical method is used to find the surface intersection for each ray.
-In \cite{sitzmann2019scene} propose neural network which produces feature vector and RGB color at each continuous 3D coordinate, and propose a differentiable rendering function consisting of a recurrent neural network.
+In \cite{sitzmann2019scene}, propose a neural network that produces feature vector and RGB color at each continuous 3D coordinate, and propose a differentiable rendering function consisting of a recurrent neural network.

-Above models are limited to simple shapes with low geometric complexity, resulting in over smoothed renderings.
-To solve such a problem NeRF~\cite{mildenhall2020NeRF} model was proposed.
-NeRF represents a static scene as a continuous 5D function that outputs the radiance emitted in each direction at each point and a density at each point which acts like a differential opacity controlling how much radiance is accumulated by a ray passing through the point.
+The above models are limited to simple shapes with low geometric complexity, resulting in over-smoothed renderings.
+To solve such a problem, NeRF model was proposed.
+NeRF represents a static scene as a continuous 5D function that outputs the radiance emitted in each direction and a density at each point which acts like a differential opacity controlling how much radiance is accumulated by a ray passing through the point.

 The NeRF method is a state-of-the-art solution for representing 3D objects.
-However, there are many different generalizations of the model for static~\cite{mildenhall2020NeRF} as well as dynamic scene \cite{kania2021coNeRF}.
+However, the model has many different generalizations for static and dynamic scenes. \przemek{ Neural Sparse Voxel Fields \cite{liu2020neural} is a modification of NeRF where we use trainable voxel representation of 3D objects instead of a relatively large neural network.
+Such an approach allows the training of NeRF to be faster.
+In Plenoxels~\cite{fridovich2022plenoxels}, authors propose to train only voxels in neighborhood nonzero colors.
+This method is faster since we do not need to train an entire voxel grid.
+KiloNeRF \cite{reiser2021kilonerf} solves a similar problem, but we use many small NeRF which render small parts of the object. } \przemek{ In Mip-NeRF~\cite{barron2021mip} authors propose a method that reduces the aliasing problem when the camera distance to render object is changing. }